maggie-f/ServiceBusPWDemo2021/README.md

 ### What's about?

-In this tech talk I talk about the functionality of **Azure Service Bus**, the patterns and protocols that it implements, its uses and when it is recommended to use it in other things.
+In this tech talk about the functionality of **Azure Service Bus**, the patterns and protocols that it implements, its uses and when it is recommended to use it in other things.

-Here the complete talk: [Service Bus, a ride through Azure](https://www.youtube.com/watch?v=wL82DVvfNe8&list=PLh_ocureyz2fjIkZu0mH13MLKAOvtG_58&index=8).
+Follow along the explanation in YouTube: [Service Bus, a ride through Azure](https://www.youtube.com/watch?v=wL82DVvfNe8&list=PLh_ocureyz2fjIkZu0mH13MLKAOvtG_58&index=8).

 ###### The code was based on the Microsoft's samples